yrashk/es4j/docs/core_concepts/domain_model.md

 Further user information can be either pre-loaded in the static lookup method or it can be loaded (and potentially cached) on-demand in models' instance methods.

+Eventchain exposes a simple interface for domain models (`org.eventchain.Model`).
+Although it is not mandatory, it can be useful for further composability, and particularly, [domain protocols](domain_protocol.md).